mrieker/hode/readme.txt

                 $ ./runit.sh circus.hex < test01.circ   ## runs in simlator (x86 or arm, no hode hardware required)
                 $ ./runhw.sh circus.hex < test01.circ   ## runs on hode hardware that this raspi is plugged into

+    de0      - DE0-Nano FPGA implementation (in verilog)
+               requires de0-nano board, raspberry pi, kicads/de0raspi interconnect board use quartus to compile verilog in the de0 directory and program the de0-nano populate interconnect board with two 2x20 connectors and 26 33-ohm resistors plug raspi into the raspi connector and de0-nano gpio 1 into the de0 connector should be able to run any hode programs such as:

+                # desktop calculator
+                $ cd crtl
+                $ ./runhw.sh calc.hex

+                # rolling lights
+                $ cd driver
+                $ ./raspictl rollights.hex

     driver   - raspi control program and hardware test programs
                 $ make
                 $ cd km